xcp-ng/xcp-ng-org/docs/troubleshooting.md

 >
 > modprobe.blacklist=bochs_drm

-### Initrd is missing
+### Initrd is missing after an update

+#### Symptom

+After an update, XCP-ng won't boot and file `/boot/initrd-4.19.0+1.img` is missing.

 #### Cause

-Can be a `yum` update process interrupted while building the `initrd`.
+Can be a `yum` update process interrupted while rebuilding the `initrd`, such as a manual reboot of the host before the post-install scriplets have finished executing.

 #### Solution

-1. Boot on the fallback kernel
+1. Boot on the fallback kernel (last entry in grub menu)
-2. Use `dracut -f /boot/initrd-<exact-kernel-version>.img <exact-kernel-version`
+2. Rebuild the initrd with `dracut -f /boot/initrd-<exact-kernel-version>.img <exact-kernel-version>`
 3. Reboot on the latest kernel, it works!

 :::tip